srijan-paul/blog/11ty/bohoo-js.md

-There's some other smaller problems that one can live with, like no native integers etc. But I can live with those.
+There's some other smaller problems like no native integers etc. But I can live with those.
 In contrast, I *have* to live with the above.

 ## What does the future hold?